Two things are simultaneously true about the current Catholic Church scandals:

 2) The present crisis in the Catholic Church is unique and unprecedented and deserves not to have its uniqueness be muddied.

 Scandal is of a particularly evil quality when the institution which has scandalized itself claims to be an authority on important matters; in this case, spiritual and eternal matters.
-Catholics have always embraced the harmonious interplay of the physical and spiritual, and how much the physical impacts the spiritual and vice versa.
+Catholics have always embraced the harmonious interplay of the physical and spiritual; the degree to which the physical impacts the spiritual and vice versa.
+The central event of human history, the Incarnation, speaks to this directly.

 So, it is not surprising to see some Protestants and Orthodox affirming their stances on the basis of the recent crisis.
 After all, as I have seen some of their leaders say, this is why a large organization with such wealth and such power was a bad idea and why the Schism/Reformation was a good or necessary thing.